<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Mobile collaboration tools: Use the mobile app to communicate and collaborate with the team directly from the job site.

-• Analytics and project tracking dashboard: Monitor project progress, analyze performance metrics, and track key data through an integrated dashboard.
+• Analytics and project tracking dashboard: Monitor project progress, analyze performance metrics, and track key data through an integrated dashboard

 Procore pros